dynamicgamingsolutions/theme_name_repository/README.md

 **At the top** of the of the screen is a search bar for the page.
 The search bar will match what is typed with **ANY VALUE**.
 If a user types in `AGS`, not only will the all AGS cabinets and themes appear, but themes like "Fl**ags** of Fortune" and "Dragons Law: Fortune B**ags**" will show up.

-On top to the right side is the filter
+On top to the right side, just below the user's settings, is the **filter**.
+Clicking on that opens

 On the left side of the screen, just right of the main menu, is where the **Vendors** are located.
 You can select individual vendors or see all of them.